pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ## Signal

-`signal()` sends a lightweight signal to all subscribers of a channel.
+signal() sends a lightweight signal to all subscribers of a channel.

-- Prerequisites and limitations
+Key details:
-  - Initialize PubNub with publishKey.
+- Prerequisite: Initialize with publishKey.
-  - Payload size limit: 64 bytes (without URI/headers).
-Contact support for larger needs.
+- Payload size limit: 64 bytes (excluding URI/headers).
+For larger payloads, contact support@pubnub.com.
-- Signal vs. Message
+- Signals vs. Messages:
-  - Payload: Signals ≤ 64B; Messages ≤ 32KB
+  - Payload: 64B vs. 32KB
   - Cost: Signals cheaper
-  - Persistence: Signals not stored; Messages can be stored
+  - Persistence: Signals not stored; messages can be stored
-  - Push: Signals can’t trigger mobile push; Messages can
+  - Push Notifications: Signals cannot trigger; messages can
-  - Use cases: Signals for non-critical, high-frequency (e.g., geolocation)
+  - Use cases: Signals for non-critical data (for example, geolocation), messages for critical/non-critical
-  - Metadata: Signals don’t support; Messages do
+  - Metadata: Signals don’t support metadata; messages do
-- Channel separation
-  - Use separate channels for signals and messages for better connection recovery.
+- Channel separation: Use separate channels for signals and messages to improve recovery.

 ### Method(s)

+To Send a signal you can use the following method(s) in the PHP SDK:

 ```
 `1$pubnub->signal()